Experienced. Trusted. Compassionate.

 In most bankruptcy cases, you only have to go to a proceeding called the ‘‘meeting of creditors’’ to meet with the bankruptcy trustee and any creditor who chooses to come.
-Most of the time, this meeting will be a short and simple procedure where you are asked a few questions about your bankruptcy forms and your financial situation.
+Most of the time, this meeting consists of a short and simple procedure where the trustee asks you a few questions about your bankruptcy forms and your financial situation.

 Occasionally, if complications arise, or if you choose to dispute a debt, you may have to appear at a hearing.
-In a chapter 13 case, you may also have to appear at a hearing when the judge decides whether your plan should be approved.
+In a Chapter 13 case, you may also have to appear at a hearing when the judge decides whether your plan should earn approval.
 If you need to go to court, you will receive notice of the court date and time from the court and/or from your attorney.

 What Else Must I Do to Complete My Case?

-After your case is filed, you must complete an approved course in personal finances.
+After filing your case, you must complete an approved course in personal finances.
 This course will take approximately two hours to complete.
 Many of the course providers give you a choice to take the course in-person at a designated location, over the Internet (usually by watching a video), or over the telephone.
 Your attorney can give you a list of organizations that provide approved courses, or you can check the website for the United States Trustee Program office at www.usdoj.gov/ust.
-If you can not afford the fee, you should ask the agency to provide the course free of charge or at a reduced fee.
-In a Chapter 7 case, you should sign up for the course soon after your case is filed.
+If you cannot afford the fee, you should ask the agency to provide the course free of charge or at a reduced fee.
+In a Chapter 7 case, you should sign up for the course soon after filing your case.
 If you file a Chapter 13 case, you should ask your attorney when you should take the course.

 Will Bankruptcy Affect My Credit?

 There is no clear answer to this question.
-Unfortunately, if you are behind on your bills, your credit may already be bad.
+Unfortunately, if you find yourself behind on your bills, your credit may already have suffered.
 Bankruptcy will probably not make things any worse.

-The fact that you’ve filed a bankruptcy can appear on your credit record for ten years from the date your case was filed.
-But because bankruptcy wipes out your old debts, you are likely to be in a better position to pay your current bills, and you may be able to get new credit.
+The fact that you have filed a bankruptcy can appear on your credit record for ten years from the date of your case filing.
+But, because bankruptcy wipes out your old debts, you are likely in a better position to pay your current bills, and you may have the ability to get new credit.

-If you decide to file bankruptcy, remember that debts discharged in your bankruptcy should be listed on your credit report as having a zero balance, meaning you do not own anything on the debt.
+If you decide to file bankruptcy, remember that you should list the debts discharged in your bankruptcy with a zero balance, meaning you do not own anything on the debt.
 Debts incorrectly reported as having a balance owed will negatively affect your credit score and make it more difficult or costly to get credit.
-You should check your credit report after your bankruptcy discharge and file a dispute with credit reporting agencies if this information is not correct.
+You should check your credit report after your bankruptcy discharge and file a dispute with credit reporting agencies if you find incorrect information.

 What Else Should I Know?

-—Public utilities, such as the electric company, can not refuse or cut off service because you have filed for bankruptcy.
-However, the utility can require a deposit for future service and you do have to pay bills which arise after bankruptcy is filed.
+Utility services—Public utilities, such as the electric company, cannot refuse or cut off service because you have filed for bankruptcy.
+However, the utility can require a deposit for future service, and you do have to pay bills which arise after bankruptcy is filed.

-—An employer or government agency can not discriminate against you because you have filed for bankruptcy.
-Government agencies and private entities involved in student loan programs also can not discriminate against you based on a bankruptcy filing.
+Discrimination—An employer or government agency cannot discriminate against you because you have filed for bankruptcy.
+Government agencies and private entities involved in student loan programs also cannot discriminate against you based on a bankruptcy filing.

-—If you lost your license solely because you couldn’t pay court-ordered damages caused in an accident, bankruptcy will allow you to get your license back.
+Driver’s license—If you lost your license solely because you could not pay court-ordered damages caused in an accident, bankruptcy will allow you to get your license back.

-—If someone has co-signed a loan with you and you file for bankruptcy, the co-signer may have to pay your debt.
-If you file under Chapter 13, you may be able to protect co-signers, depending upon the terms of your Chapter 13 plan.
+Co-signers—If someone has co-signed a loan with you and you file for bankruptcy, the co-signer may have to pay your debt.
+If you file under Chapter 13, you may have the ability to protect co-signers, depending upon the terms of your Chapter 13 plan.